The Biggest AI Chip Smuggling Case in US History

-A federal indictment unsealed this week has exposed one of the largest alleged violations of US export controls in the AI era.
+A federal indictment unsealed this week has exposed what prosecutors call one of the largest alleged violations of US export controls in the AI era.
 Super Micro Computer co-founder Yih-Shyan "Wally" Liaw, along with two Taiwanese nationals, has been charged with funnelling at least $2.5 billion worth of restricted Nvidia AI servers to China between 2020 and 2025.

 "These chips are the product of American ingenuity, and NSD will continue to enforce our export-control laws to protect that advantage." - John A. Eisenberg, Assistant Attorney General for National Security, US Department of Justice